mhoc/golor/README.md

 # golor
 A go library for formatting the color of text output to a terminal

+Status:

+This library does work.
+However, I primarily use it just as a reference for all the ASCII color codes in other projects.
+I'm sure there are better terminal coloring libraries for Go available now, so I'd suggest using those over this one.

 # Usage

 `go get github.com/mhoc/golor`